White-throated nightjar

-The white-throated nightjar or white-throated eared-nightjar (Eurostopodus mystacalis) is a species of nightjar in the family Caprimulgidae.
+The white-throated nightjar or white-throated eared nightjar (Eurostopodus mystacalis) is a species of nightjar in the family Caprimulgidae.
 It is endemic to eastern Australia; it is a non-breeding winter visitor in Papua New Guinea.
 Its natural habitat is subtropical or tropical dry forests.

 Taxonomy

-The white-throated nightjar was formally known as Eurstopodus albogularis but was later reclassified to E. mystacalis.
+The white-throated nightjar was formerly known as Eurostopodus albogularis but was later reclassified to E. mystacalis.
 Some texts may still refer to this species as Eurostopodus mystacalis albogularis.
-This species was regarded as a subspecies and conspecific with Eurostopodus exul and Eurostopodus nigripennis.
-However, later research separated the three into their own species based on differences in vocalizations and morphology.
+Before 2002, this species was regarded as conspecific with New Caledonian nightjar Eurostopodus exul and Solomons nightjar Eurostopodus nigripennis.
+However, later research separated the three into their own species based on differences in calls and song, and morphology.
 Since then, E. mystacalis has remained monotypic.

 Etymology

-The genus name, Eurostopodus is derived from the Greek words eurostos meaning 'strong' and podos or pous meaning 'foot', while the species name mystacalis is derived from Latin and means 'moustache'.
+The genus name Eurostopodus is derived from the Greek words eurostos meaning 'strong' and podos or pous meaning 'foot', while the species name mystacalis is derived from Latin and means 'moustache'.